 Whether you’re buying or selling a preowned gown, you need to be realistic about the cost.
 “While 10% of designer dresses resale for above $2,500, 70% of used dresses are priced at $1,000 or below, which is something to consider when pricing your gown,” says Richardson.
 Do research to see what other similar used dresses are going for and consider factors like age, wear, and designer when listing or shopping for a look.

 If you’re hesitant about purchasing a pre-owned dress, know that used dresses don’t necessarily mean old.
-Of all dresses sold across A07 Online Media’s marketplaces, 25% are from the past year or two, and 37% of all the dresses sold are new.
+According to Richardson, of all dresses sold across A07 Online Media’s marketplaces, 25% are from the past year or two, and 37% of all the dresses sold are new.
 Oftentimes, the dresses are listed by brides who have decided to purchase a different gown, or by a boutique with a canceled order.
 Meaning, you have many chances to save hundreds of dollars on an ensemble that's never been worn.

 Where to Sell or Buy a Used Dress

 After you’ve decided to buy or sell your wedding dress, you might be wondering where to do so.
 Consider utilizing multiple sites, especially if you need to sell or buy a gown quickly.
 It's also important to be mindful that certain platforms typically take a commission from the sale, which ranges depending on how hands-on you want to be during the process.
 A few reputable websites include: